Types of Ecommerce Business Models Working Right NowBy Josh Snow

-So let’s start at the beginning, what exactly does ecommerce mean and how does the business model work?
+So let’s start at the beginning, what exactly does ecommerce mean and how does this business model work?
 Ecommerce, or electric commerce, does what it says on the box; it means selling goods or services electronically over the internet.

 The sales of these products generate revenue, and this is how an ecommerce business makes money.
 Ecommerce is a blanket term encompassing all online buyer/seller marketplaces, but there is lots of diversity within ecommerce.

 Depending on what you sell will define whether or not you will need to have capital up front to start and run your ecommerce business.
 If you sell a physical product, for example electronics, you may need to invest money in buying, storing and shipping your product.
 If you are selling a service or digital product, for example an ebook that you wrote yourself, you may not need any upfront capital at all.

 What categories of ecommerce business are there?

 So before we look into specific ecommerce revenue models, let’s explore the different categories of business models there are within ecommerce.
 You can see some of these categories on our ecommerce listings page for buyers.